iracic82/Infoblox---Secure-GenAI/01-review-architecture-and-deploy-resources/assignment.md

   default_layout_sidebar_size: 0
 enhanced_loading: null
 ---
-In this lab, you will get hands-on with Infoblox Universal DNS Management, a single solution for visibility and control of DNS tools used across on-premises, hybrid, and multi-cloud networks.
-You will begin with a tour of the centralized visibility and management for DNS, exploring the efficiency of the consolidated Infoblox Portal.
-Then, you’ll manage DNS records in Azure DNS and AWS Route 53, using the same Universal DDI interface and workflow to make updates across clouds.
+# Overview

+The integration of Generative AI into healthcare workflows is rapidly accelerating.
+Doctors, clinicians, and researchers are using AI to:
+ - Summarize clinical notes
+ - Draft care plans
+ - Analyze symptoms or diagnostics

+However, this also introduces new risk vectors — including uncontrolled DNS traffic, third-party API usage, and exposure to unvetted data sources.

+# Use Case Story: Dr. Claire

+Meet Dr. Claire, a busy pediatrician.
+She uses an internal web-based assistant to:
+ - Ask medical questions like “What are common asthma triggers in children?”
+ - Upload notes for summarization
+ - Pull references from drug or symptom databases

+Behind the scenes, this app uses AWS Bedrock with Claude to generate intelligent responses.

+But there’s a hidden challenge:
+ - What happens when the app tries to resolve domains like `ai-medicine-data.info`?
+ - Or connects to third-party APIs over DNS?
+ - Or leaks sensitive lookup patterns?

+This is where Infoblox DNS Security plays a critical role.

+# DNS Security for GenAI

+Even in secure cloud environments, AI apps and LLMs introduce DNS-layer activity:
+ - Flask-based apps resolve endpoints like `bedrock-runtime.amazonaws.com`
+ - LLM responses often include external medical URLs
+ - Optional third-party lookups may target unapproved or risky domains

+Infoblox Threat Defense provides:
+ - Allow-lists and domain policy control
+ - Detection of suspicious DNS behavior (e.g., entropy, volume, or tunneling)
+ - Real-time enforcement (RPZ, TIDE-based blocking)

+# Business Value

+Without DNS-layer enforcement, GenAI apps are opaque and vulnerable.
+ With Infoblox:
+ - Security teams gain real-time visibility and control
+ - AI access is restricted to approved sources
+ - Threats like DNS tunneling, data leaks, or typosquatting are neutralized
+ - AI adoption becomes safe and compliant in regulated sectors like healthcare

 > [!IMPORTANT]
 > **NOTE:** This environment is *real*!
-AWS and Azure Cloud Accounts have been created for each student.
+AWS Cloud Accounts have been created for each student.
 No bitcoin mining, please! :)

 In this section we will:
 1) Review the cloud architecture
 2) Login to your cloud account console's
 3) Deploy resources onto your cloud regions
 4) Create your Infoblox Portal user

 ---